 Most articles and chapters are available to download in 1-3 days.
-Most books and other media are available to borrow in 4-5 days.
-Some requests will take longer to obtain, not usually more than 2 weeks.
+Most books and other media are available to borrow in 4-7 days.
+Some requests will take longer to obtain.

 How long can I keep the material?

-Most items can be borrowed for 12 weeks or longer.
+Most items can be borrowed for 16 weeks.
 Books and material from libraries outside of our borrowing partners may have shorter loan periods or other restrictions.
-Some Interlibrary loan items are renewable; consult the paper slip on the cover of the book or log into My Library Account for all due dates and to request renewals.
+Consult the paper slip on the cover of the book or log into My Library Account for due dates.